galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 The Seurat pipeline can include another step during preprocessing of our single cell data.
 We can regress out (or remove) the impact of unwanted sources of variation.
 We could use this to remove the effects of the cell cycle or the differences associated with the proportion of mitochondrial genes.
 The goal is to reduce differences that are related to factors we are not interested in as this can help the differences we are interested in (like those between cell types or experimental groups) stand out more.
 It is possible to use the `ScaleData` function to regress out unwanted variation, but the creators of Seurat recommend using `SCTransform` for preprocessing if you want to do any regression. `SCTransform` automatically regresses out variation associated with sequencing depth (unique counts or nFeature_RNA) and can also regress out other variables - here we will also regress out the variation associated with the proportion of mitochondrial content.

-{% include _includes/cyoa-choices.html option1='Separate Preprocessing Steps' option2='SCTransform' defualt='Separate-Preprocessing-Steps' text="You can perform each preprocessing step separately, which might give you a better understanding of the different elements involved in preprocessing, or run them all at once using SCTransform." %}
+{% include _includes/cyoa-choices.html option1='Separate Preprocessing Steps' option2='SCTransform' default='Separate-Preprocessing-Steps' text="You can perform each preprocessing step separately, which might give you a better understanding of the different elements involved in preprocessing, or run them all at once using SCTransform." %}

 <div class='Separate-Preprocessing-Steps' markdown='1'>
 ><hands-on-title>Separate Preprocessing Steps</hands-on-title>